MaxITService/OneClickPrompts/code-notes.md

 *   **Role:** Creates a draggable, resizable panel that can be toggled as an alternative to the inline injected buttons.
 Features include:
     *   Dark, semi-transparent appearance (rgba(50, 50, 50, 0.7))
     *   Positioning with the panel's bottom-left corner at the cursor location
-    *   Persistent state and position saved per website using localStorage
+    *   Persistent state and position saved per website using Chrome's extension storage via the service worker
     *   Draggable header and resizable body
     *   Toggle button in the original injected button container
     *   Closing via an "x" button to return to the injected buttons
-    *   Debounced saving (150ms delay) for efficient localStorage operations
+    *   Debounced saving (150ms delay) for efficient storage operations
+*   **Dependencies:**
+    *   **config.js (Service Worker):** Directly communicates with the service worker using `chrome.runtime.sendMessage` to save and load panel settings per website hostname.
+Sends messages with types 'getFloatingPanelSettings' and 'saveFloatingPanelSettings'.
+    *   **utils.js:** Uses utility functions for logging.
+    *   **profile-switcher.js:** For managing profile switching within the floating panel.

 ### `init.js`